tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # Deprecating Hash Functions

-If a client or server wish to deprecate a hash function and no longer use it for TLS 1.3, they may remove the corresponding KDF from the set of target KDFs used for importing keys.
+If a client or server wish to deprecate a hash function and no longer use it for TLS 1.3, they remove the corresponding KDF from the set of target KDFs used for importing keys.
-This does not affect the KDF operation used to derive concrete PSKs.
+This does not affect the KDF operation used to derive Imported PSKs.

 # Incremental Deployment {#rollout}

 Recall that TLS 1.2 permits computing the TLS PRF with any hash algorithm and PSK.
-Thus, an external PSK may be used with the same KDF (and underlying HMAC hash algorithm) as TLS 1.3 with importers.
+Thus, an EPSK may be used with the same KDF (and underlying HMAC hash algorithm) as TLS 1.3 with importers.
 However, critically, the derived PSK will not be the same since the importer differentiates the PSK via the identity, target protocol, and target KDF.
 Thus, PSKs imported for TLS 1.3 are distinct from those used in TLS 1.2, and thereby avoid